“Let All That You Do Be Done In Love” - Worstead’s Vision & Values

 Our children will learn to read, then read to learn.
-As they grow through their education and look forward to a bright future, will foster productive, kind and thoughtful relationships, communicate confidently, develop spiritual understanding, apply their broad knowledge and skill, and enjoy creative and sporting pursuits: “Life in all its fullness” (John 10:10)
+As they grow through their education and look forward to a bright future, we will foster productive, kind and thoughtful relationships, and they will communicate confidently, develop spiritual understanding, apply their broad knowledge and skill, and enjoy creative and sporting pursuits: “Life in all its fullness” (John 10:10)

 Values: “Let all that you do be done in love.”
 (1 Corinthians 16:14) is our school motto.
 We will nurture and educate the whole child to prepare them for “life in all its fullness”,underpinned by Christian values and the key elements of wisdom, hope, community and dignity.
 These concepts are simplified for children to encompass five school values which are planned for, promoted, recognised and celebrated:

 We respect each other, ourselves and the world around us.
 We encourage reverence of the world God has created.
 We understand the feelings of others and seek to help by showing compassion and forgiveness.

 We are supportive, warm, friendly and caring and show our love and friendship towards others at all times.
 We are approachable and willing to listen and show that we go the extra mile to help and be of service to others.

 We inspire each other by offering hope and encouragement and by setting a good example through our own behaviours.
 We are creative and innovative and use our special gifts to express original ideas and solve problems.